 - Cockroaches can enter small appliances through tiny holes and cracks and live around the motor.
 Consider taking the appliance apart or use a cold treatment.

-In response to treatment, cockroaches will act abnormally prior to death.
+Following a professional cockroach treatment in a residential or commercial building, cockroaches will act abnormally prior to their death.
 They may appear from hiding places by the hundreds so keep a vacuum handy.
-Additional flushings may occur for the next 3-4 weeks.
-Keep in mind, while our products kill cockroaches on contact, it also acts as a repellant by leaving a long-term residue that outlasts the lifecycle of the bugs.
+Additional flushings may occur for the next three to four weeks.
+Keep in mind, while our products kill cockroaches on contact, it also acts as a repellent by leaving a long-term residue that outlasts the life cycle of the bugs.